Malobika8/All-In-One/SOLID-DesignPrinciples/Intro-Setup-Ch-1.md

+### SOLID Design Principles

+SOLID is an acronym for first five Object Oriented Design principles by *Robert C. Martin.*

-### Solid design principles are a set of guidelines for building clean, maintainable, and scalable software architecture.
+It's a set of guidelines for building clean, maintainable, and scalable software architecture.
 SOLID stands for five design principles:

 1. Single Responsibility Principle (SRP): Each component should have only one reason to change.
 2. Open-Closed Principle (OCP): A class should be open for extension but closed for modification.